Share

 Comparative chronology is the science of studying alternate possibilities and timelines, by means of large-scale simulations.

 This field was first established by the Arcturus Institute of Alternative History in 2528 AT.
-In 6784, Cyberia and the Fomalhaut Acquisition Society announced a joint effort, which would come to be known as the Comparative Chronology Project (CCP).
+In 6784, Cyberia and the Fomalhaut Acquisition Society announced a joint effort, which would come to be known as the Comparative Chronology Initiative (CCI).
 It was to be run by the S5 Richness of Potential, and based in the binary star system YTS 5273-5628-923, which was being converted into a pair of Matrioshka Hypernodes.

-The CCP runs ancestor simulations, starting at the beginning of 1 AT (July 1969 CE).
+The CCI runs ancestor simulations, starting at the beginning of 1 AT (July 1969 CE).
 The simulated physics seems completely real from the inside, but is simplified so that unnoticed detail (the behavior of every atom, for example) does not need to be computed.
 Each iteration of the simulation has the same political, cultural, and technological factors that existed in 1 AT, but unknown details, such as the personalities of specific people, are randomly generated.
 These slight toposophic differences gradually result in major differences in the outcome of pivotal events.
 A few simulations are known to have tested the effects of having real information about the future inserted into the past, disguised as fictional books, movies, or websites.

 Some simulations are run using only non-sophont vots instead of actual sophonts, with a resultant slight decrease in accuracy, but others are entirely populated by volunteers from the outside.
 The proportion of vot worlds to sophont worlds is not known.
 New sophonts are never generated from the simulation directly, to avoid ethical objections about creating new lives in worlds that are impoverished in comparison to our own, although many schools of thought object that even the consent of volunteers cannot meaningfully span such radical changes to their mind as are made to place them in the simulation.